nguyentrungngan/mul-org-syss/org3/BranchDataAutomation/src/README_backend.md

-# Modular Python Backend
+# BranchDataAutomation Backend

 ## Purpose
-This project provides a modular backend system designed for automated data extraction, transformation, and integration with Power BI.
+This backend designed for automated data extraction, transformation, and integration with Power BI.
 The system is structured for maintainability and scalability, utilizing environment variables for easy configuration.

 ## Key Features